 Top marginal rate kicks in at TRY 88,000

-Top marginal income tax rate 17 percent applies to income in excess of the monthly threshold of 10 minimum wages (UAH 11,470 as at 1 January 2013).
+The top individual income tax rate 17 percent applies to income in excess of the monthly threshold of 10 minimum wages (UAH 12,180 as at 1 January 2014).

 Individual income tax not assessed.

-Top marginal rate kicks in at VND80,000,000 per month for both citizens and non-citizens.
+Top marginal rate kicks in at 80,000,000 VND per month for both citizens and non-citizens.
+Rates of personal/dependant relief is increased from 1 July 2013.

 Top marginal rate kicks in at YER 240,000 per year for tax residents.